nbeddows/meen-i8080-arcade/README.md

 `memory:rom:file:size` - The rom file size.<br>
 `memory:ram:block:offset` - The start of memory ram block offset.<br>
 `memory:ram:block:size` - The ram block size.<br>

+**NOTE**: the RP IO Controller does not support saving or loading, hence these settiings will have no affect.

 ### Keyboard Controls